Princeton-HCI/bluesky-feed-manager/README.md

 > All requests to this endpoint must include your API key in the `x-api-key` header.
 > This key is the same one you configured in your `.env` file under `API_KEY`.

-Your Feed Manager will automatically:
+Your feed manager will automatically:

 1. Authenticate with the ATProto account you provide
 2. Publish a new feed generator record